Legacy debt incurred intentionally

 Throughout this blog, I’ve been using the terms legacy technical debt and incremental technical debt.
 Legacy technical debt is debt that existed before we undertook the current project; incremental technical debt is debt we incurred in the course of executing the current project.
 But there is some incremental technical debt that’s actually legacy debt incurred intentionally.

 As I’ve defined incremental technical debt, it’s any debt we incur in the course of the current work.
 That definition works well for most incremental technical debt.
-For example, if we recognize at the end of the project that we should have done something a bit differently, then we’ve incurred incremental technical debt.
-This is one of the four forms of technical debt Fowler identifies in his 2x2 technical debt matrix [Fowler 2009].
+For example, if we recognize at the end of the project that we should have done something a bit differently, we’ve incurred incremental technical debt.
+This is one of the four forms of technical debt identified by Fowler in his 2x2 technical debt matrix [Fowler 2009].

 But we must be a bit more careful, because some incremental technical debt is actually legacy debt incurred intentionally.